 Mgahinga National Park is Uganda`s smallest park but most scenic National Park.
 Located in South Western Uganda.

 Mgahinga sits high in the clouds, at an altitude of between 2,227m and 4,127m.
 It is an important habitat to the remaining mountain gorillas in the World.
 At 33.7 square kilomaters, Mgahinga National Park is the smallest National Park in Uganda.
-It is located in the remote South-western district of Kisoro.
+It is located in the remote Southwestern district of Kisoro.
 It lies close to Bwindi Impenetrable Forest another home to the endangered mountain gorillas in Uganda.

 Mgahinga National Park mainly experiences cold climatic and weather conditions and this can be attributed to a number of factors.
-During day, temperatures in Mgahinga National Park range from 200C and at night, they drop up to about 90C.
+During day, temperatures in Mgahinga National Park range from 200C, and at night, they drop up to about 90C.

 Mgahinga National Park provides habitat for the Mountain Gorilla and Golden Monkey, the two world`s rare and endangered apes.
-The Park has 76 mammals among which are buffaloes, elephants, giant forest hogs, bush pigs, jackals and porcupines, have their home here.
+The Park has 76 mammals among which are buffaloes, elephants, giant forest hogs, bush pigs, jackals, and porcupines, which have their home here.
 Because of the difficult terrain and most being nocturnal, they are rarely seen.
 At least 127 bird species have been recorded.

 Jinja as a city is located in Jinja District, Busoga sub-region, in the Eastern Region of Uganda.
 It is approximately 81 kilometers, by road, East of Kampala the capital city of Uganda.
-It sita along the Northern Shores of Lake Victoria near the source of WhiteNile.
+It sits along the Northern Shores of Lake Victoria near the source of WhiteNile.
 Ther city sits at an average elevation of 1,204 metres above the sea level.

-Jinja is commonly regarded regarded as the adventure capital of East Africa due to the very many activities in the town that one could engage in especially for tourists which includes Water rafting, Bungee Jumping among others.
+Jinja is commonly regarded as the adventure capital of East Africa due to the very many activities in the town that one could engage in especially for tourists which include Water rafting, Bungee Jumping among others.
 About 5 miles North of Jinja is the Bujagali Power Station .
 The hydroelectric facility is providing 250 megawatts of electric power.
 Bugembe also has the Headquarters of Jinja District.

 Jinja has a tropical climate.
 Most months of the year are marked by significant rainfall.
 The short dry season has little impact.
 In Jinja, the average annual temperature is 22.00 C. The rainfall here averages 1317 mm.
-The driest month is january, with 59 mm of rainfall.
+The driest month is January, with 59 mm of rainfall.
 The greatest amount of precipitation occurs in April with an average of 195 mm.
 The difference in precipitation between the driest month and the wettest month is 136 mm.
 The variation in temperatures throughout the year is 2.10C.